Cadcorp launches Risk Modeller for Fire & Rescue Services

 Risk Modeller can be used to create multiple risk maps based on historical data, projected data and demographics as well as changes to population distribution and transport links.
 It can be used to test the impact of various risk factors, the options include:

-Using attributes from a layer, weightings can be assigned to different risk factors, which are then combined to produce an aggregate risk figure.
+Using unlimited attributes from a layer, weightings can be assigned to different risk factors, which are then combined to produce an aggregate risk figure.
 Attributes such as demographic, census, economic and population data can be used.
+These queries can be saved, loaded and recalled as json files.

 This technique aggregates point data according to the boundary features they fall within.
 The point data can be counted using geographic features, an automatically created grid or using an attribute for greater granularity.